a-ursino/deployment-tools/README.md

 **General**
 * `domain`: the domain of the Azure CDN, used to built up the path (webpack splitting) for resources on Azure CDN
-* `projectName`: name of the project, used to built up the path for resources ond CDN
+* `projectName`: name of the project, used to built up the path for resources and CDN
 * `webConfig`: the relative path with filename of the webConfig file (es: data/Web.Config).
 When set, version in the file as `appSettings key swversion` is updated during bump process
 * `packageJson`: the relative path with filename of the `package.json` file